Sid-Shankar/git_practice/readme.txt

 This readme was created in dev branch on local machine.
 Modified this in dev to see possible conflict while merging in main

+Editing this file for first time in github's editor